spencermountain/spacetime/README.md

 - Remote date comparison
 - Written in **ES2015 JS**, published as **ES5**, tested for Node and the browser
 - **Weighs in at just 35KB** _(12KB compressed)_
-- Well tested, Apache 2.0 licensed
+- Heavily tested, Apache 2.0 licensed
 - Made by your friends at [Begin](https://begin.com)

 # Install
 `npm install spacetime --save`